 Raise your hand if this has happened to you.
 I’m raising my mine!

-It’s frustrating, but determining the birth date of your ancestor does not have to be unsolvable.
+It’s frustrating, but determining the birth date of your ancestor does not have to be an unsolvable genealogy problem.
 We just have to approach our research from a different angle.

 We are familiar with the traditional birth certificate research.
 We use those for documenting the birth date of an ancestor, their parents’ names, and their location in time.
 But you do not have to go too far back in your research timeline to a point when formal birth records were not required.

 In North Carolina birth certificates were not required until 1913.
-Even then, compliance was not consistent until the beginning of the first world war.
+Even then, compliance with documenting a child’s birth was not consistent until the beginning of the first world war.

 The question in your research very quickly becomes…